dvglc/svsal/docs/API.md

 * `mode` with either "orig" or "edit" to select viewing mode
 * `lang` to control the language of the user interface

+Since the projects' html files are very huge in some cases, it was necessary to split them and load them incrementally in the background.
+This makes a translation from work/passage identifiers to html anchors necessary, and the html endpoint redirects to <https://www.salamanca.school/work.html>, where the actual resource is constructed from the parameters mentioned above, from the translation process and eventually from environment factors like the browser's language preference settings.
+This way, <https://id.salamanca.school/works.W0015:20.2.4.10> might resolve finally to <https://www.salamanca.school/en/work.html?wid=W0015&frag=0005_W0015-00-0016-d1-03ed#W0015-00-0022-d4-03f7>.

 ### iiif endpoint

 <https://facs.salamanca.school/iiif/presentation/W0015/manifest>